Abhinav-0709/react-assignment/README.md

 ***

 Thanks for this assignment its was a good and a bit refresh to use vite again after a long time since i was using nextjs and all readme file is bit AI generated but i tried to make it human readable.
-Happy coding!